Location: Mexico City and Chiapas, Mexico

 Approximately $1,000 to include airfare, U.S. transportation to and from airport, and personal expenses

-Since this course will take place largely in the Spanish language, which is very demanding for those whose Spanish is not fluent, requirements are participating in all classes and other activities and writing weekly reflection papers and a self evaluation.
+Since this course will take place entirely in the Spanish language, which is tiring for those whose Spanish is not fluent, requirements are participating in all classes and other activities, writing weekly reflection papers, and a self-evaluation.
 Guidelines for the weekly reflection papers will be provided, with prompts.
-Students will also have the opportunity to complete a paper or an art project after the course ends for evaluation and inclusion in their Division II portfolios, or as an Advanced Learning Activity for their Division III’s.
+Students will also have the opportunity to complete a paper or an art project after the course ends for evaluation and inclusion in their Div II portfolios or as an Advanced Educational Activity for their Div III.

 Understand and incorporate multiple cultural perspectives on intellectual or artistic subjects

-Students will arrive individually to the Mexico City airport on May 28 and will make their way to the national airline that the group will take to Oaxaca City.
-The group will fly together from Mexico City to Oaxaca that same day.
-On June 11, the group will fly back to Mexico City airport from San Cristobal, where students will connect to flights to the U.S.
+Students will arrive on their own to the Mexico City airport and will be met by faculty director(s) and driven to their housing in Mexico City.
+On Sunday May 29, 2022, participants will fly together from Mexico City to Chiapas, and take local transport in Chiapas from the airport to San Cristobal.
+The group will fly back to Mexico City airport from San Cristobal early on Sunday June 12, 2022 where students will connect to flights to the US.

-All transportation costs in Mexico, including the group flights to Oaxaca, from Oaxaca to Chiapas, and from Chiapas to Mexico City, are included in the course fee.
+All transportation costs in Mexico, including the group flights to and from Chiapas to Mexico City, are included in the course fee.

-In Oaxaca City, students will stay with families who are members of social movements and associated with Universidad de la Tierra.
-These are families with previous experience hosting foreign students.
-In Chiapas, they will spend one week (and weekends) at Junax in San Cristobal, a hostal that hosts volunteers in Zapatista projects.
-They will spend one week, Mon-Fri, in the Zapatista community of Oventic living in rustic dormitories.
+In Chiapas, participants will spend one week (and weekends) at Junax in San Cristobal, a hostal that hosts volunteers in Zapatista projects.
+They will spend one or possibly two weeks, Mon-Fri, in the Zapatista community of Oventic.

 Questions regarding the academic content or itinerary should be directed to the faculty director: